bendenizdeniz/Funds-Project/README.md

 # Funds

-This Project build on Clean Architecture.
+This project has built on Clean Architecture.

 SSMS 19, .Net 6.